doroslava/Dog_breed_detector/README.md

 - Detection of a dog
 - Classification of a specific dog breed

-All three parts employ various pre-trained models and are discussed in more detail in the methodology section.
+All three parts employ various pre-trained models based on connvolutional neural networks (CNNs) and are discussed in more detail in the methodology section.

 ## Data

 The human dataset includes 13233 human images and small subset was used for the validation of the human and dog detection models.

 The dog dataset consists of 6680 training dog images, 835 validation dog images and 836 test dog images.
 The whole training and validation set were used for training of CNNs for dog breed classification, while test set was used to access model accuracy.
 Small subset of training set was used for the validation of the human and dog detection models.

 ## Methodology